Liquid Death's former VP of Cult Indoctrination joins SuperDebate

-Stephen Nilsen — the cultural brand architect behind Liquid Death — is joining SuperDebate's Advisory Board to lead brand and cultural positioning.
+Stephen "Stix" Nilsen, the brand architect who helped turn canned water into a billion-dollar cult following, joins SuperDebate's Advisory Board to lead brand and cultural positioning.

-Liquid Death sells water.
-Canned water, with a death-metal logo — and somehow it became one of the most talked-about brands in America, a billion-dollar cult following built around the most ordinary thing on earth.
+Liquid Death started out selling water.
+Canned water, with death-metal branding from famed director, animator, and illustrator Will Carsola.
+It became one of the most talked-about brands in America, a billion-dollar cult following built around the most ordinary thing on earth.

 That doesn't happen by accident.
-It happens because of people like Stephen Nilsen — one of the first six through the door at Liquid Death, and the architect of the lifestyle marketing that turned a punchline into a phenomenon.
+It happens because of people like Stephen Nilsen, one of the marketing minds behind its rise.

 Today, he's joining SuperDebate's Advisory Board.